strongloop/strong-cluster-control/README.md

 callback to allow node to shutdown gracefully, or `process.exit()` can be called, as appropriate for the application.

+### control.restart()

+Restart workers one by one, until all current workers have been restarted.

+This can be used to do a rolling upgrade, if the underlying code has changed.

+Old workers will be restarted only if the last worker to be restarted stays alive for more than `throttleDelay` milliseconds, ensuring that the current workers will not all be killed while the new workers are failing to start.

 ### control.loadOptions([defaults])

 Load options from configuration files, environment, or command line.